chainguard-images/images/BEST_PRACTICES.md

 Follow the example of other images such as [static](https://github.com/chainguard-images/images/tree/main/images/static#usage).
 Try to keep a new user in mind - what do they need to know?
 What questions are they likely to have?

-Remember users will likely have used the official Docker image.
+Remember users will likely have used other popular images.
 If our image works noticeably differently, document the differences.

 ### Usage Example